jrheard/blog/_drafts/watercolorbot.md

 This library is a pretty insane way to control the bot.
 It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to draw a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.

 As a teaching aid, though, it's been a total success!
 We've really been blown away by the stuff our students have created.
-Just take a look at these beauties:
+Have a gander at these beauties:

 TODO put examples here

 Interactivity
 -------------

-blat
+Once I got going on this project, I thought it might be fun to use the bot as a "display" for a video game.
+As a proof of concept, I wrote an embarrassingly basic [text adventure](https://github.com/jrheard/waterventure/blob/master/waterventure.py) that uses the bot as a mini-map, painting in new rooms as you wander around the game world:

+{% img waterventure.gif %}

+My favorite part about it is that once you've beaten the game, you end up with a completed map: a (slightly splotched) physical artifact that serves as proof of your victory.

+{% img waterventure.jpg width:740 height:510 %}

 Lessons Learned
 ---------------